-Side Note: I don’t live in a dreamworld and I fully realize that some kids just won’t try new foods no matter what; especially if they’re going through a “I won’t eat anything green phase.”
-The trick is to not force it, keep trying/be consistent, and not make a big deal out of it like: “try this it’s good, I promise!”
-Anyways, on with the chlorophyll.
+I don’t live in a dreamworld and I fully realize that some kids just won’t try new foods no matter what; especially if they’re going through a “I won’t eat anything green” phase.

-How to Get Your Toddler to Eat More Leafy Greens
+How to Get Your Toddler to Eat More Leafy Green Vegetables

 Greens that pack the most nutritional value: